What is Data Protection?

 - To take payment and arrange delivery, we need to collect personal information, including your payment details, your full name, delivery address and contact details.

-- To analyse your personal information to ensure that our communications are relevant to you.
+- To analyze your personal information to ensure that our communications are relevant to you.

 Data Protection Officer (DOP) Elena Daniela Costin